mschubert/pepitope/README.md

 pepitope: extract, qc and screen *pep*tide ep*itope*s
 =====================================================

+Peptide-TCR co-culture screens support the development of personalized immunotherapies by revealing the specific reactivity of patient-derived T cell receptors to patient-specific (neo-)antigens.
+Here, we provide a software tool to assist in the creation of patient-specific antigen libraries, as well as in analyzing the resulting co-culture screening data.

 This R package is used to:

 * [**Extract peptides**](#generating-peptide-constructs) with flanking region around mutations